djhackersdev/bemanitools/doc/development.md

 All output is located in the *build* folder including the final *bemanitools.zip* package.

+Note about using `-j n` option on make: This is currently considered broken/unreliable.
+Expect to run into odd issues like randomly changing unresolved dependency errors.
+If you attempted this, run a `make clean` before running `make` again.

 ### Release building
 A release build is a clean build including code formatting and testing.
 This can be executed by running the following
 command: